-- Interned at: Office of Congresswoman Doris O. Matsui
+- Internship: Intern at the Office of Congresswoman Doris O. Matsui

 - Participated: Winter 2020